wenlanc/BigBlueButton/README.md

 ## License

-This module is licensed to the GPLv3.
+This module is licensed under GPLv3.